microsoft/T-MAC/README.md

 ## News

+- 10/10/2024 🚀🚀: The idea of T-MAC extends its capabilities to NPU!
+For more information, check out the [t-man README](t-man/README.md) and try BitNet/Qwen3/Llama3 with the demo app!

 - 10/21/2024 🎉🎉: [BitNet](https://github.com/microsoft/BitNet), powered by T-MAC, is open-sourced.

 - 10/10/2024 🚀🚀: By updating and rebasing our llama.cpp version, T-MAC now support more models (e.g., qwen2) and the end-to-end performance is further improved by 10~15%!
 Try qwen2 using [the Official GPTQ model](https://huggingface.co/Qwen/Qwen2-7B-Instruct-GPTQ-Int4).